Healthy Homes Assessment Parkvale

 Draught Stopping Parkvale

-If you can feel external air flowing in or the sound of a clear draught emanating out of a hole or gap and you can feel it, it’s most likely a gap or an opening that requirements sealing in somehow.
-Large cracks and gaps should be permanently stopped.
-Any gaps greater than 3mm that let air into or out within the house require seals.
-For example, if an open fireplace is not in use, it can cause draughts and should be shut from.
-Landlords and property managers are responsible for making sure such draughts are eliminated as much as possible.
+If you are able to feel external air coming in or an unobstructed draught coming from a crack or a gap or crack, then it’s likely to be a gap or hole which requirements sealing in somehow.
+Cracks and gaps that are large should be stopped permanently.
+The gaps that exceed 3mm that let air in or out into the home require seals.
+For instance, if an open fireplace isn’t being used, it can create draughts.
+This should be sealed off.
+Landlords and property managers are responsible for ensuring such draughts are eliminated whenever possible.

-There is no require to block up intentional holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow for movement within the building when the household warms and cools so that they can still be opened and closed rather than sticking.
-We will examine all windows and doors in an Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps which are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow movement of the building when the house is heated and cools so that they can still be shut and opened, rather than securing.
+We will test all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections